 - Ensure your lower back is supported – this will help reduce the static load.
 If your chair has no lumbar support, add a cushion, pillow or rolled up towel at your lower back.

-- Sit upright with chest open – this will improve oxygen intake.
+- Sit upright with your chest open – this will improve oxygen intake.

 - Ensure your elbows are level with your desk surface – this will encourage an upright posture and reduce strain on the shoulders, arms and wrists. if your seating is not height adjustable, add cushioning to the seat to elevate your seated position.